What is MS?

 What are the symptoms?

-There is a wide range of possible symptoms but most people experience only a small number around the time of diagnosis and won't go on to experience them all.
-They vary from one person to another and from day to day.
-This makes MS rather unpredictable and can take some getting used to.
+There is a wide range of possible symptoms but you usually experience only a small number around the time of diagnosis and you may never experience them all.
+Symptoms vary from person to person and from day to day.
+This can make your MS rather unpredictable and can take some getting used to.

 Some of the most common symptoms around the time of diagnosis are fatigue (a kind of exhaustion which is out of all proportion to the task undertaken), stumbling more than before, unusual feelings in the skin (such as pins and needles or numbness), slowed thinking or problems with eyesight.